Understanding Options on the QDH20 Industrial Rotary Encoder

 The QDH20 waveform options 01 and 02 match exactly with certain BEI style encoders.
 QDH20 waveform options 03 and 04 match up with certain EPC style encoders.

-While the many ways to configure a QDH20 encoder can be confusing, hopefully looking at each option has made it a bit simpler to understand.
+While the many ways to configure a QDH20 Rotary Encoder can be confusing, hopefully looking at each option has made it a bit simpler to understand.